 10.- Oil Cooler Installation Wrap Up: Refill Engine Sump With Oil.

-Now you know my favorite oil; see my earlier post: What TBR7 Oil Type Do I Need?, Shell Rotella T6.
+Now you know my best motorcycle oil; see my earlier post: What TBR7 Oil Type Do I Need?, Shell Rotella T6 engine oil.
 Once you have enough oil, I guess the same amount I use per oil change, 1 quart.
 You are ready to test your installation.

 11.- Oil Cooler Test: Start The Engine.